-On 20 June 2016, the Group obtained approval (which was extended on 16 December 2016) from the SFC regarding the change of substantial shareholders of Somerley Capital (i.e. the Company and Somerley BVI becoming the substantial shareholders of Somerley Capital as part of the Reorganisation).
+On 20 June 2016, the Group obtained approval from the SFC regarding the change of substantial shareholders of Somerley Capital (i.e. the Company and Somerley BVI becoming the substantial shareholders of Somerley Capital as part of the Reorganisation).
 For details of the Reorganisation, please refer to the section headed "History and Development" of [REDACTED].

 Please refer to the paragraph headed "3.
-Resolutions in writing of the Shareholders passed on 9 March 2017" under the section headed "A. Further information about the Company" in Appendix IV to [REDACTED] for Shareholders' approval in relation to the [REDACTED] and [REDACTED].
+Resolutions in writing of the Shareholders passed on [•] 2017" under the section headed "A. Further information about the Company" in Appendix IV to [REDACTED] for Shareholders' approval in relation to the [REDACTED] and [REDACTED].
 Save for the approval from the Stock Exchange and the SFC, no other regulatory approval is required for the [REDACTED].